akhilub/DSA-Online/docs/index.md

-# DSA-Online LeetCode Solutions
+# DSA-Bible

-Welcome to my collection of LeetCode problem solutions!
+Welcome to my collection of DSA problems solutions!

-This site contains detailed explanations and implementations of various LeetCode problems.
+This site contains detailed explanations and implementations of various algorithms through LeetCode problems.

 ## Problem Categories